microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 10. go to [the MRE Github Roadmap page](https://github.com/Microsoft/mixed-reality-extension-sdk/projects/1) and move released issues from Fixed to Released

 ### Build Unity DLLs

-1. Manually queue a build on the build server
-2. **go to the build server and find build matching the commit ID**
+1. Go to the build server and find build matching the commit ID for the v0.[minor].n branch, and
-3. **TODO: Permanently store it with version number at?????**
+   1. click ...->retain build
+   2. click the build's commit name->artifacts->drop->drop->...->download as zip, and save locally
+2. git tag release-v0.[minor].[patch version matching NPM version, or next] and push that tag
-4. If minor version matches altspaceVR dev or RC branch’s current minor version, or if update is desired then updating AltspaceVR DLLs:
+3. If minor version matches altspaceVR dev or RC branch’s current minor version, or if update is desired then updating AltspaceVR DLLs:
-   1. Copy all the following files from MRE build server’s artifacts to Altspace’s Assets\Plugins folder:
+   1. From the downloaded zip, copy all XML/DLL files from MRE build server’s artifacts to Altspace’s Assets\Plugins folder - it should include these files:
       1. Newtonsoft.Json.xml
       2. Newtonsoft.Json.dll
       3. GLTFSerialization.dll
       4. UnityGLTF.dll
       5. MREUnityRuntimeLib.dll
+      6. MREUnityRuntimeLib.xml
    2. Update Altspace’s Assets\Plugins\AAA-References.md (info about newtonsoft and unitygltf can be found in the MRE build server’s artifacts’ libraries.md
    3. Run through all functional tests in 2 user mode **TODO: set up an SDK test space**
    4. Verify on android as one of the two users.